robotology/robotology-superbuild/README.md

 ## Gazebo
 Support for this dependency is enabled by the `ROBOTOLOGY_USES_GAZEBO` CMake option.

 **Warning: at the moment the Gazebo simulator does not support directly Windows.
-If you need to run Gazebo on Windows, it is recommended to do so via the (Windows Subsystem for Linux](#windows-subsystem-for-linux).**
+If you need to run Gazebo on Windows, it is recommended to do so via the [Windows Subsystem for Linux](#windows-subsystem-for-linux).**

 ### System Dependencies
 Install Gazebo following the instructions available at http://gazebosim.org/tutorials?cat=install .